Cardinal-Cryptography/common-aggregator/README.md

 ### Security
 The `CommonManagement` contract implements the role-management and extra security layer to the aggregator, Let's assume in this section the *Management* is a deployed instance of the `CommonManagement` contract.
 Any security-sensitive actions by it, like adding a new vault to the protocol, are timelocked.
-This alllows users to react and withdraw their assets when they no longer agree with the strategy proposed by the *Management*.
+This allows users to react and withdraw their assets when they no longer agree with the strategy proposed by the *Management*.

 Additionally, the *Management* can designate *Guardians* to monitor the protocol, and react by pausing it when unexpected events occur, or cancel any incorrectly submitted timelocked actions.
-Importantly, even when the protocol is paused, users can still withdraw their assets using the `emergencyRedeem` method.
+Importantly, even when the protocol is paused, users can redeem their shares using the `emergencyRedeem` method, in exchange for shares of ther underlying vaults.

 ## Development